mm80843/T3.5/docs/Benef/PBN__Benef_1315.md

 # __Better sleep quality__

-## Name of the Benefit

-Designing bedrooms with lower window-to-wall ratios, operable windows, and the ability to control darkness promotes restful sleep and regulates circadian rhythm.

 ## Description of Benefits pertaining to Beneficiaries

 * [Improved sleep quality can lead to better health, increased productivity, and reduced healthcare costs.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1486.md)